 WSU’s criminal justice program—available completely online—combines problem-driven research and real-world expertise to prepare you to be a leader in local, state, federal and private law enforcement.
 Graduates can use the practical knowledge and advanced critical-thinking skills gained from their criminal justice education in a wide variety of diverse career opportunities, including crime analysis, community corrections, victim advocacy, child protective services, border security, cyber-crime prevention, security/loss prevention and court administration.

 - WSU’s criminal justice program was founded in 1943 and is the second oldest continuous criminal justice program in the nation.
-In 2014, WSU’s online criminal Justice program was rated number one in the nation by the group “Criminal Justice Degree Online.”
+In 2014, WSU’s online criminal justice degree was rated number one in the nation by the group “Criminal Justice Degree Online.”

 - A degree in Criminal Justice and Criminology is a social science degree that has been used to obtain all kinds of federal, state, and local jobs in the public and private sectors.
 As such, our criminal justice program is a policy-based curriculum drawing from the social sciences, specifically from the areas of sociology, psychology, and political science.

 - Our criminal justice faculty members from WSU’s College of Arts and Sciences routinely lend their expertise to a broad range of agencies.
 Many of our graduates hold top positions in law enforcement organizations and have become top administrators in Corrections and Courts in Washington and across the United States.
 Others use the degree to prepare for law school or work in the corporate security field.

 Program of Study

 All WSU undergraduates must complete a minimum of 120 semester credits of which 40 credits must be at the 300 – 400 level.
 Students must also complete the University Common Requirements (UCORE).
 These can generally be satisfied with a direct transfer degree.
 For a list of direct-transfer agreements, visit WSU’s Transferring an Associate Degree page.